 S2: $ 2500

 It took the Founder, Kyle Doerksen 8 years of tinkering, lots of coffee, and a handful of prototypes, but by the end of 2013, Kyle had created the first riding experience of OneWheel.
 Kyle quit his day job, hired a team of like-minded individuals, launched Onewheel in 2014.

 This gives the one-wheel a big advantage.
 You can make very sharp turns.
-Is more versatile and agile then every other electric skateboard on the market.
-With the Onewheel it is no big problem cruising through a crowd of people while still standing on your board.
+It’s more versatile and agile compared to every other electric skateboard on the market.
+With the Onewheel, it is no big problem cruising through a crowd of people while still standing on your board.
 Try that with an electric skateboard it is impossible!
 You have the freedom of not having a remote control, hence you can use both your hands carrying something or just enjoying the freedom while riding.
 Without a Remote you will not have remote control disconnects which can lead to dangerous crashes, hence in this regard, it is safer than many e-skates.
 Another very safe advantage of the Onehweel is its smooth braking curve.
 It’s pretty much impossible to get thrown off a Onewheel while braking.
 But is unfortunately very common on other electric skateboards, sudden braking is the cause of a lot of accidents.

-The disadvantages of the Onewheel is its price, its heavyweight and that it is not very fast and hard to maneuver and control when trying riding fast.
+The disadvantages of the Onewheel is its price, its heavy weight and that it is not very fast and hard to maneuver and control when trying riding fast.
 Additionally, its hill climb and downhill ride abilities are not the smoothest.
 You have to lean backward for braking so riding steep hills downhill is not very comfortable.
-Sometimes it’s even impossible to ride steep hills downhill with the one-wheel because the back side of the board will touch the tarmac beneath you if you want to brake.
+Sometimes it’s even impossible to ride steep hills downhill with the one-wheel because the backside of the board will touch the tarmac beneath you if you want to brake.

 |Top Speed||Onewheel + XR: 19 mph (30 km/h) |

 |Battery Size||+ XR: 324 Wh|